 Who doesn’t love Goldfish crackers?
 Here’s a healthier, homemade version—and everyone will probably be pretty amazed that you made your own Goldfish crackers.

 Not quite a popcorn ball, and not quite a rice krispy treat… but a winning combination if ever there was one.
-These marshmallow popcorn treats with chocolate drizzle will be a hit.
+These marshmallow popcorn treats with chocolate drizzle will definitely be a hit.
 If any of them make it out of your kitchen.

 Also, it’s always a good idea to have water available.